neuromodulation/py_neuromodulation/paper/paper.md

 # GUI

-To simplify electrophysiological analysis and decoding, we added a react frontend application.
+To simplify electrophysiological analysis and decoding, we added a react frontend application, which runs within an ASGI `uvicorn <https://www.uvicorn.org/>`_ server and communicates through `FastAPI <https://fastapi.tiangolo.com/>`_.

 ![\label{fig:settings}Parametrization page in the frontend GUI representing `settings.yaml` configurations for pre-processing, feature estimation and post-processing.](settings.png)